mikeldiazrodriguez/cluster_analysis/README.md

 /shp/ ... folder with the layers of the sites, the random points and the study area in vector format

+/percolation/ ... folder for percolation analysis

+/xls/ ... contains XLS files with the data of the sites and the study area.

 # License
 CC-BY 4.0